filiptepper/filiptepper.github.com/_posts/2012-05-24-polyglot-image-processing-performance-shootout-with-ruby-nodejs-and-go.markdown

 It doesn't matter what you use for on-the-fly image processing over HTTP.

+### Update

+Just a little and final update to this post.

+One of the commenters on Reddit says this is an example of "bad benchmarking".
+In fact it is, like most benchmarks are.
+What I wanted to show is that given current state of available libraries for Ruby, Node.js and Go it doesn't actually matter which programming language you choose for this particular task.
+Unless you can use C and use native libraries you won't notice any significant differences.

+I'm not ignorant, just curious!

 ### Idea

 First I should put a giant YMMV on top of this post.
 Second I know that it's just benchmarks.
 And now for the real thing...